 Meets Thursdays at 7:00 am in Waldron Hall for coffee and a light breakfast, fellowship and to study God's word.
 This group talks about their experiences and how they relate to the scripture that is being read.
 For more information, please email the Rev. Michael Burke.

-St. Mary's Sewing Group
+St. Mary's Fellowship and Handiwork Group

 The Bazaar Team meets for workshops two to three times every month for 10 months of the year.
 All are welcome.
 The workshops are an opportunity to get to know and support one another.
 The team has projects available for newcomers who would like to join - even if you feel that you are not “crafty”.